KatherineMichel/staged-deployment-example/README.md

 ## Example Instructions

-### Create Project Locally and Push to GitHub master and development Branches
+### Create Project Locally and Push to GitHub master branch

 Python, pip, and Django should be installed globally, as well as Heroku Toolbelt.
 Create a GitHub repo and clone locally, but do not cd into the directory.
 Run this command in the parent directory (You can replace "projectname" with your desired project name; replace repo-name with the name of the GitHub repo you have cloned locally.):